Jaredslocker21/massage-at-solid-gym/README.md

  ![Balasmic Wireframs](/assets/images/baslamic-wire-frame-resize.png) ![Balasmic Wireframs](/assets/images/wireframe2-resized.png)

 ## Features
-This website features 6 sections, and 1 external contact form page that are all responsive.
+This website features 8 sections, and 1 external contact form page that are all responsive.
 We will discuss each feature below.
-  - Navigation Bar and Logo in the header.
+  - Navigation Bar
+  - Logo.
+Massage Therapy at Solid Gym.
 The Logo is a link back to the main page.
   - The landing page image
   - Massage Therapy Section
   - A divider Image and call to action
   - Treatments Section
   - Contact Page (opens in a external tab)
-  - Footer Contains SOcial media links and a home link back to the top of the page.
+  - Footer contains four social media links and a home icon/link back to the top of the page.
+  -

 ### Current Features